pudly/schmopera-hugo/content/articles/angel-s-bone.md

 </figure>

-It's no longer free to watch with LA Opera, but it's on [Spotify](https://open.spotify.com/album/4cca23DSrJ5uEeXMDiq0Z9), [Amazon](https://www.amazon.com/Angels-Bone-Du-Yun/dp/B0754RJK1Q), [Apple Music](https://music.apple.com/us/album/angels-bone/1457797561), & probably more.
+It's no longer free to watch with LA Opera, but it's available on [Beth Morrison Projects' website](https://www.bethmorrisonprojects.org/), and for listening on [Spotify](https://open.spotify.com/album/4cca23DSrJ5uEeXMDiq0Z9), [Amazon](https://www.amazon.com/Angels-Bone-Du-Yun/dp/B0754RJK1Q), [Apple Music](https://music.apple.com/us/album/angels-bone/1457797561), & probably more.
 Do it, you honestly won't hear anything like this.